Percolation on dense random graphs with given degrees: Preliminaries and tools

-We continue with a simple lemma on oriented edge-cuts of size 2.
-Its proof relies on the technique of switchings introduced above. \begin{lemma} \cite{joos2016how} The number of pairs of oriented edges $uv, xy$ in a graph $G$ of order $n$ such that, by switching $uv$ and $xy$, we obtain a graph with one more component than $G$, is at most $8n^2$. \end{lemma}
+We state a simple lemma on the number of pairs of oriented edges such that after switching them, one obtains additional components.

+\begin{lemma} \cite{joos2016how} The number of pairs of oriented edges $uv, xy$ in a graph $G$ of order $n$ such that, by switching $uv$ and $xy$, we obtain a graph with one more component than $G$, is at most $8n^2$. \end{lemma}